Palestinian literature

-Palestinian literature refers to the Arabic language novels, short stories and poems produced by Palestinians.
+Palestinian literature refers to the Arabic-language novels, short stories and poems produced by Palestinians.
 Forming part of the broader genre of Arabic literature, contemporary Palestinian literature is often characterized by its heightened sense of irony and the exploration of existential themes and issues of identity.
 References to the subjects of resistance to occupation, exile, loss, and love and longing for homeland are also common.
+In more recent years, self-identified Palestinians from Israel have published works in Hebrew.

+Arabic literature

-Historical Origins
+Historical origins

 Palestinian literature is one of numerous Arabic literatures, but its affiliation is national, rather than territorial.
-While Egyptian literature is that written in Egypt, Jordanian literature is that written in Jordan etc., and up until the 1948 Arab–Israeli war, Palestinian literature was also territory-bound, since the 1948 Palestinian expulsion and flight it has become "a literature written by Palestinians" irrespective of their place of residence.
+While Egyptian literature is that written in Egypt, Jordanian literature is that written in Jordan etc., and up until the 1948 Arab–Israeli War, Palestinian literature was also territory-bound, since the 1948 Palestinian expulsion and flight it has become "a literature written by Palestinians" irrespective of their place of residence.

+The dispersal and appropriation of Palestinian books and archival materials following the 1948 war has been described by scholars as a significant episode of cultural loss.
+Between May 1948 and February 1949, an estimated 30,000 volumes were removed from private Palestinian libraries in West Jerusalem.
+Many of these works were subsequently incorporated into the holdings of the National Library of Israel in Jerusalem, in addition to collections belonging to Palestinian public institutions and schools.
+The library holds more than 8,000 volumes marked with the designation "AP" ("Abandoned Property").
+The majority of these works are in Arabic, with others in English, French, German, and Italian, and they encompass subjects including Islamic jurisprudence, Quranic exegesis, literature, science, history, and philosophy.